universal-mcp/google-searchconsole/README.md

-# Google-search-console Universal MCP Server
+# Google SearchConsole Universal MCP Server

-This repository contains an implementation of an Google-search-console Universal MCP (Model Context Protocol) server.
-It provides a standardized interface for interacting with Google-search-console's SEO and backlink analysis tools through a unified API.
+This repository contains an implementation of an Google SearchConsole Universal MCP (Model Context Protocol) server.
+It provides a standardized interface for interacting with Google SearchConsole's SEO and backlink analysis tools through a unified API.

 The server is built using the Universal MCP framework.